ayox/react-kl-talk-hooks/OUTLINE.md

 - game demo : https://egene.github.io/planet-escape/index.html
 - comparison to what it's been used in Class component.
 - Benefits in performances.
+    - quote "If you aren’t measuring, you can’t even know if your optimizations are better, and you certainly won’t know if they make things worse!"
 - Demo of updating a class component to a hooks.
 - maybe to multiple hooks.
     - can be processing large data in table.